This classic chocolate sheet cake can feed a crowd and is made with ingredients you likely already have in your kitchen pantry!

 - 4 1/2 cups icing sugar

-- Heat 1 cup butter and 1 cup water in a saucepan over medium heat.
+- Heat 1 cup butter, 1 cup water and cocoa powder in a saucepan over medium heat.
 Bring to a boil and whisk so that the butter is all melted.
 Remove from heat and let cool slightly.

-- In a large bowl, whisk together the flour, sugar, baking powder, baking soda and salt.
-Pour in the butter and water mixture and fold it in the dry ingredients until it is all wet and combined.
+- In a large bowl, whisk together the flour, sugar, baking powder, baking soda, salt and cinnamon.
+Pour in the butter, water and cocoa mixture and fold it in the dry ingredients until it is all wet and combined.

 - Spread on a greased 18x13 half sheet baking pan.

 - Bake in a 375F oven for 22 minutes.

 - Once the cake is finished cooking, remove from the oven and place on a trivet.